raford/FLITRAP/README.md

 * Download the `flitrap-master.zip` as seen below (by clicking the button in the red box).
 ![](http://i.imgur.com/gyrclLg.png)

-* After the file has completed downloading, move the `.zip` to the desired location and uncompress it (for this example we have placed it on our `Desktop`).
+* After the file has completed downloading, move the `.zip` to a desired location and uncompress it (for this example we have placed it on our `Desktop`).
 You should see something similar to the following.
 ![](http://i.imgur.com/RhGR02H.png)

 * Open your machine's terminal and navigate to the location that you placed the uncompressed `.zip` file.